jonahwinninghoff/Causal-Analysis-Nursing-Home/README.md

 ### OVERVIEW <a id='overview'></a>

-There are three different possible ideas for the data science projects.
-Please select one of three projects that you think I should start with.
+There are three different capstone project ideas that should start with.
+The first idea is to develop automatic caption that can deal with jargons in specific field.
+The second idea is to understand the nature of COVID-19 pandemic economy that helps understand how to respond to climate change's series of pandemic.
+The third idea is to find a way to alleviate the incidents of ANEA among nursing home.
+The third idea is being chosen because the datasets are rich and there are several other datasets that can be merged.

 ### CAPSTONE PROJECT IDEAS: <a id='capproideas'></a>